turingschool/backend-curriculum-site/module2/success/index.md

 ## Skills and Topics

-The following list includes everything you will see on the mod module evaluation.
-You will **not** need to build, input or write **all** of the following because some may already be in place on the project.
-You should be familiar enough with the following list to at least speak about and identify each of the following in a Rails project:
+The following list includes everything you will see throughout the module.
+You should be familiar enough with the following list to at least speak about and identify each of the following in a project codebase:

 1. #### Understanding and interpret errors and error messages
   * Where in your code is there error?